 The image quality of this lens is excellent for the price.
 Sony seems to have improved the design of this lens when compared with its counterpart the Sony 24-70mm f/4.

 Sharpness on the Sony 16-35mm f/4 is excellent, especially at the wider focal lengths.
-Chromatic abberation and distortion are manageable but not as well controlled as on the Sony 16-35mm f/2.8 G-Master… but this is to be expected for the huge cost saving you make (see latest price here.)
+Chromatic aberration and distortion are manageable but not as well controlled as on the Sony 16-35mm f/2.8 G-Master… but this is to be expected for the huge cost saving you make.

 Overall, I think this lens is an excellent value for the photographer looking to cover a wide angle focal range.
 It’s almost half the price of it’s f/2.8 brother, but still offers great performance!